A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: The GP-ThreDS Algorithm

-The termination condition in the test serves two purposes.
-Firstly, it prevents the algorithm from wasting queries on suboptimal nodes.
-It can be shown that in absence of the termination condition, the expected number of queries issued by the local test is inversely proportional to $|f(x^*_{D_g}) - \tau|$, where $x^*_{D_g} = \argmax_{x \in D_g} f(x)$.
-Therefore, small values of $|f(x^*_{D_g}) - \tau|$ when $|f(x^*) - f(x^*_{D_g})|$ is large would lead to increased regret values.
-The termination condition thus helps control the growth of regret at the cost of small approximation error.
-Secondly, the termination condition also controls the cost associated with computing the posterior distribution by limiting the number of queries at a node leading to improved run-time performance. \\
+The cap on the total number of samples prevents the algorithm from wasting too many queries on suboptimal nodes.
+Without such a cap, the expected number of queries issued by the local test is inversely proportional to $|f(x^*_{D_g}) - \tau|$, where $x^*_{D_g} = \argmax_{x \in D_g} f(x)$.
+Consequently, small values of $|f(x^*_{D_g}) - \tau|$ would lead to a large number of queries at highly suboptimal points when $f(x^*_{D_g})$ is far from $f(x^*)$.
+The cap on the number of samples thus helps control the growth of regret at the cost of a potential increase in the approximation error.
+It also reduces the cost in computing the posterior distribution by limiting the number of queries at a node. \\